geethakan/proj2-ETL-foodinspection/README.md

 ## DataSets

 <div> Source: <a href="https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5" target="_blank">Chicago Data Portal - Food Inspections.</a>
 Dataset #1 - Inspections of restaurants and food establishments in Chicago from January 2010 thru Jun 2018.
-Downloaded as csv </div>
+Downloaded as csv For Dataset #2 API call was used to get data covering July 2018 to Jan 2023.</div>